-- Cloves provide Vitamin E, which is vital for muscle building.
+Cloves provide a small amount of Vitamin E, which is vital for muscle building.

-- Cloves supply calcium and phosphorus to the body for bone development, which is especially required during pregnancy.
+Cloves supply small amounts of calcium and phosphorus to the body for bone development, which is especially required during pregnancy.

-- Cloves are a good source of minerals like sodium, manganese, and phosphorus which are useful for proper growth of the baby.
+Cloves are a good source of minerals like sodium, manganese, and phosphorus which are useful for the proper growth of the baby.